HeliumEdu/platform/helium/auth/README.md

 interact with user details.

 ## Configuration Variables
-No variables must be defined in the parent project's configuration for this module.
+The following project variables must be defined in the parent project's configuration for this module to function.

+PROJECT_NAME
+PROJECT_EMAIL
+ADMIN_EMAIL_ADDRESS
+DISABLE_EMAILS